| About the Clan | A history | Timeline of important events |

-The name comes from the Gaelic MacAonghais, literally "Sons of Angus" ("mac", son or family of; "aon" meaning one or unique; and "gusa" meaning choice) - thus Unique Choice or Choice One.
-“Mac” or “mhic” does not imply strict bloodlines, but could reflect kinship, dependant allies or tenants.
-There are many Anglicized spellings of the name: McInnis(h), McGinnis, McKinnis, MacAngus, McKynes, M'Aneiss, McCanse, McNiesh and more.
+Thus MacAonghais means Unique Choice or Choice One.
+Mac or Gaelic mhic does not imply strict bloodlines, but could reflect kinship, dependant allies or tenants.
+There are many Anglicized spellings of the name: McInnis(h), McGinnis, McKinnis, MacAngus, McKynes, M'Aneiss, McCanse, and more.
 “Mac” and “Mc” are interchangeable.
 The name Angus, as the stem, is naturally included.
-In addition, Masters, MacMaster and variants are of the Clan.
+In addition, Masters, MacMaster, McNiesh are considered septs of the Clan.
 That’s another long story.
 The name “Innes” is often inaccurately linked to MacInnes.
-Innes has a later origin in Moray.
+Innes is another clan on the opposite side of Scotland and has a later origin in Moray.
+Innes translates as an river island.

 The MacInneses, MacGillivrays, MacMasters and MacEachearns were original members of an alliance known as Siol Gillebride (Seed of the Servant of St. Bride) somewhat in the manner of Clan Chattan.
 The great Celtic-Norse warrior Somerled is often referred to as Somerled MacGillebride and his father was believed to be a MacAonghais Chief.
 Somerled’s grandson was the first of Clan Donald.
 By the time of Somerled, (killed in 1164), MacInnes people were well established in all of Morvern (the peninsula bounded by Loch Sunnart and Loch Linnhe and adjacent to the Isle of Mull).
-They moved there probably as a result of constant Viking raids in the islands during the 9 th century.
+They moved there probably as a result of constant Viking raids in the islands during the 9th century.

 A reliable account tells how MacInnes came to follow Somerled, progenitor of the McDougall and McDonald clans.
 In the early 12 th century, with Vikings terrorizing their lands, the Chief of MacInnes sought Somerled to seek his aid.
 A skilled warrior, Somerled agreed to help them if they would follow his directions completely.
 He told them to kill and skin a herd of longhaired highland cattle, and to then march their normally kilt-clad fighters in plain sight of the invading Vikings.
 Next they were to dress in the cowhides with the long hair turned outwards and march again before their enemies; then a third time they were to march in front of the Vikings, but the this time wearing the hides turned skin side out.
 The MacInnes men followed his advice.
 The Vikings were fooled into thinking the MacInneses had three times their actual fighting strength.
 They turned and fled the “overwhelming numbers” and many were slain.
 In thanks to Somerled, the MacInnes’ vowed to become his vassals.